50 Most Used Linux Commands [Free PDF Download]

 sort command sorts the content inside a file and shows it in the display.
 By default sort command sort alphabetically.
 But different conditions can be applied for flexibility.

-Simply typing this command sorts the contents inside a file alphabetically.Actual file before sorting
+Simply running this command sorts the contents inside a file alphabetically.Actual file before sorting

 47. cal command